jacobdwyer16/jacobdwyer16/README.md

 ### Hi there 👋

-- 🎓 I’m currently working on my Master’s of Computer and Information Technology (MCIT) at the University of Pennsylvania
+- 🎓 I’m working on my Master’s of Computer and Information Technology (MCIT) at the University of Pennsylvania
 - 💻 My concentrations include databases, computer vision, blockchain and artifical intelligence
 - 💾 I can program Java, C, SQL, Python, NoSQL, MongoDB, Neo4j, PHP, JavaScript
 - 📊 I can build data visualizations in Tableau and Power BI